 Sand.
 No really.
 Like, A Lot of Sand.

-First of all, camping at Sleeping Bear Dunes can be a very unique experience.
+First of all, camping in Michigan at a beach can be a very unique experience.
 At times you feel like you may have dropped in on another planet — one with sand as far as the eye can see.
 Miles of rolling dunes lead to dramatic cliffs plummeting down to the clear blue waters of Lake Michigan.

 The Dune Climb is the most visited attraction on a Sleeping Bear Dunes camping trip.
 The popular thing to do is run all the way down to the bottom.
 Just be prepared to be laughed at as you desperately claw your way back up.
 You’ll be gasping for air like you’re lost in the Sahara.
 (Bring water.)